underscoreio/essential-scala/scala-basics/definitions.md

 res22: java.lang.String = I'm a var!
 {% endhighlight %}

-Methods with no arguments and method with a single empty argument are different things in Scala as the example below demonstrates.
+Methods with no arguments and methods with a single empty argument are different things in Scala as the example below demonstrates.

 {% highlight scala %}
 scala> object EmptyMethods {